MatthewHaas/reneth_gwas/README.md

 Code relating to Reneth's GWAS project

 ## Directory setup
+In my initial analysis that I called **nov_2021_gbs**, I created a plain text file called `nov_2021_gbs_directory_setup.txt`.
+It is easy enough for me to understand, but I thought the steps might make more sense to everyone else if I put it ito a format that was easier to understand.
+I think it is particularly important because it involves switching back and forth between the `bash` command line and the `R` statistical environment.
+Since markdown files (`.md`) enable code blocks, I thought it would help with the interactive steps outlined here.

-The next step is to move into the R statistical environment to go from file names to a workable `CSV` file that will be used in the next step of the directory structure setup
+The next step is to move into the `R` statistical environment to go from file names to a workable `CSV` file that will be used in the next step of the directory structure setup
 ```R
 # Read in data using the data.table package
 library(data.table)